Audi Field

-Audi Field is a soccer-specific stadium in Buzzard Point in Washington, D.C.
-It is the home stadium for both of Washington, D.C.’s professional soccer teams, D.C.
-United in Major League Soccer and Washington Spirit in the National Women’s Soccer League, as well as housing the DC Defenders of the XFL.
-The stadium seats 20,000 people.
+Audi Field is a soccer-specific stadium in the Buzzard Point neighborhood of Washington, D.C.
+It is the home of D.C.
+United, DC Power FC, and Washington Spirit soccer teams, and the DC Defenders football team.
+The stadium has a capacity of 20,000.
 Previously, D.C.
 United had explored sites in the Washington metropolitan area.
 Following the failure of an initial stadium proposal in 2006, D.C.
 United made two additional stadium proposals that also failed to be built.
 In January 2011, the club explored using previously unused land at Buzzard Point to build a stadium; this was confirmed in July 2013, when Buzzard Point was announced as the stadium location.
 The ground-breaking ceremony occurred in February 2017, with construction completed in July 2018.

 Site selection

 Early proposals

 D.C.
 United and Major League Soccer commissioner Don Garber raised concerns about scheduling conflicts with the Washington Nationals at RFK Stadium in July 2004, with Garber stating that a soccer-specific stadium in Washington, D.C. "needs to become a priority".
 Later that year, D.C.
 United unveiled a proposal to build a 24,000-seat stadium at Poplar Point along the Anacostia River, to open in time for the 2007 season.
 The stadium's size was later increased to 27,000 and incorporated into a mixed-use development on the site to the revitalize the Anacostia neighborhood, with the support of Ward 8 councilmember Marion Barry after he initially opposed the stadium.

-The stadium project was neglected by the city's leadership during the debate over a baseball stadium in Navy Yard.
+The stadium project was neglected by the city's leadership during the debate over a baseball stadium at Navy Yard.
 After a change of ownership for D.C.
 United in January 2007, the $200 million stadium project was moved into public review, where it drew criticism over its public financing, gentrification, and displacement of residents.
 By mid-July, the Poplar Point plan was abandoned and D.C.
 United began looking at other locations for the stadium.

 Despite the failed bid, then-Mayor Adrian Fenty opted to have a closed-door meeting in February 2008 to discuss the city funding $150 million for the club.
 However, despite a short-lived renewed interest, when the D.C.
 Council recessed in July 2008, the plan never was brought up, and ultimately died after the main developer for the Poplar Point project withdrew their funding.

 In February 2009, the team announced plans for a new stadium in nearby Prince George's County, Maryland, close to FedExField.
 This proposal ran into similar trouble, however, when the Prince George's County Council voted to send a letter to the Maryland General Assembly opposing the stadium plan.